The Insurer's Non Fault Accident Courtesy Car Explained

 Insurers aren’t always as transparent as we’d like them to be.
 Understanding whether or not you’re entitled to a non fault accident courtesy car is dependant on your insurers terms and conditions.

-Providing that the accident wasn’t your fault, we can provide you with an accident replacement hire car, which will be a comparable replacement to your own vehicle.
+Providing that the accident wasn’t your fault, we can provide you with an accident replacement hire car, which will be a like-for-like replacement to your own vehicle.
 At no cost to you.

 Call our new claims team on 0330 128 1407 | Start your claim now >